Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 hokkaido ski resort

-A typical day at Kokusai ski resort in Hokkaido
+A typical snowy day at Kokusai ski resort in Hokkaido

-Now let’s shift our attention from the ski mountains of West Hokkaido to the powder destinations in the center of the island.
+Now let’s shift our attention west, to the best powder destinations in the center of the island.

 This is where PowderQuest’s guided Hokkaido ski tours all began and remains one of our favorite off-piste powder destinations in Japan.